Chart Color Schemes

 Infrastructure

-Local infrastructure changes significantly impact an area's performance.
-AreaSearch has identified five projects likely to affect this region.
-Notable projects include SOL by Walker at Maroochydore City Centre, Alex Bluff Foreshore Coastal Pathway, Mooloolaba Foreshore Revitalisation Project, and Mooloolaba Transport Corridor Upgrade.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified five projects potentially influencing this region.
+Notable ones include SOL by Walker in Maroochydore City Centre, Alex Bluff Foreshore Coastal Pathway, Mooloolaba Foreshore Revitalisation Project, and Mooloolaba Transport Corridor Upgrade.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.